gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

 Buffers are the way of getting vertex and other per vertex data onto the GPU.  `gl.createBuffer` creates a buffer.
 `gl.bindBuffer` sets that buffer as the buffer to be worked on.
-`gl.bufferData` copies data into the buffer.
+`gl.bufferData` copies data into the current buffer.

 Once the data is in the buffer we need to tell WebGL how to get data out of it and provide it to the vertex shader's attributes.